yes-soft-de/turkish-app/backend/README.md

 ### Reaction
 Note: type = 1 .

-Note : in body postman  send entity value : car or device or realEstate.
+Note: in body postman  send entity value : car or device or realEstate.

-Note : itemID could be a car ID, a device ID, or a real estate ID .
+Note: itemID could be a car ID, a device ID, or a real estate ID .

 #### Insert new reaction
 ```